PyConPL/Book/2017/presentations/with_python_security/text.md

 ### About author

-Piotr Dyba is a Team Leader and software engineers at F-Secure’s Rapid Detection Service where he and his Python team are developing a distributed network of honeypots, network sensors and tooling for RDS.
+Piotr Dyba is a Team Leader and software engineer at F-Secure’s Rapid Detection Service where he and his Python team are developing a distributed network of honeypots, network sensors and tooling for RDS.
 In his spare time he is a leading mentor and teacher at PyLadies Poznan.